section-engineering-education/engineering-education/content/articles/building-a-kubernetes-based-platform-solution-in-a-hybrid-environment-by-using-kubemq/index.md

 For instance, modern security cameras may benefit from better-connected topologies.
 AI-driven functionality is integrated into the camera hardware and assists in classifying different types of activities under surveillance, such as if a pet or human is near the camera frame.

-However, the actual video storage and transcoding video into different formats can never happen on the same device since it needs computing resources.
-The solution is to build a stream-based architecture where the edge node is moved closer to the client, hence improved user experience.
+However, the actual video storage and transcoding into different formats can never happen on the same device since it needs computing resources.
+The solution is to build a stream-based architecture where the edge node is moved closer to the client.
+This improves user experience.

 [KubeEdge](https://kubeedge.io/en/) is a Cloud Native Computing Foundation ([CNCF](https://www.cncf.io/)) project whose purpose is to deploy containerized systems in the cloud and at the edge.
 It also involves integrating IoT devices to support the [MQTT](https://mqtt.org/) protocol.

 KubeMQ was built to operate in an edge environment.
 Both on the KubeEdge deployment within the cloud and the edge nodes.
 It requires few resources; hence it can execute [Edge-specific Kubernetes distributions](https://docs.kubemq.io/#kubernetes-ready), such as [K3s](https://k3s.io/) and [MicroK8s](https://microk8s.io/).
 This enables KubeMQ to form a bridge between edge nodes and other powerful computer nodes executing in a cloud.
 Hence messages can be pushed upstream as required.

-KubeMQ also enables a [source to process MQTT messages](https://docs.kubemq.io/configuration/connectors/kubemq-sources/messaging/mqtt) directly from the broker, giving IoT devices the ability to engage in a more extensive microservices-based architecture with little effort.
-It enables the users to develop systems that can collect and sort information from many hardware devices and develop real-time capabilities at the edge.
+KubeMQ also enables a [source to process MQTT messages](https://docs.kubemq.io/configuration/connectors/kubemq-sources/messaging/mqtt) directly from the broker.
+This gives IoT devices the ability to engage in a more extensive micro-services-based architecture with little effort.
+It enables users to develop systems that can collect and sort information from many hardware devices and develop real-time capabilities at the edge.

 KubeMQ can assist in creating and managing systems operating at the edge environments.
 It also ensures that projects cannot stop when addressing deployments that are resource-constrained.